TFMV/dq/art/article.md

 ## Designed, Then Built

-What DQOps gets right isn’t just about documentation.
-It’s a broader truth that echoes across software, data, and the systems that bind them: design-first thinking leads to better outcomes.
+What DQOps gets right isn't just about documentation.
+It's a broader truth that echoes across software, data, and the systems that bind them: design-first thinking leads to better outcomes.

-When we start with structure—when we prioritize clarity, intent, and usability—we build systems that hold up under pressure.
+Start with structure.
+Prioritize clarity, intent, and usability.
+That's how you build systems that hold up under pressure.
 Systems that are easier to understand, easier to extend, and far less likely to surprise us in production.

 That applies to documentation.
 It applies to data quality.
 It applies to almost everything we ship.

-The next time you’re tempted to bolt on docs after the fact, or slap in a data check without thinking through the bigger picture, remember what DQOps quietly demonstrates:
+The next time you're tempted to bolt on docs after the fact, or slap in a data check without thinking through the bigger picture, remember what DQOps quietly demonstrates:

-The strongest systems aren’t patched together.
+The strongest systems aren't patched together.
-They’re designed first and written second.
+They're designed first and written second.